Python-Test-Engineer/Python-Mock/README.md

 - understand what we have in globals(), sys.modules, imports.
 - create our own basic Mock.
-- examine standard Mock and pytest-mock.
+- examine standard Mock and pytest-mock, using soruce code.
-- with our own distributes system, test each component and once done we then feel capable of mocking it.
+- analyse a number of template examples.